 Easy to make

 This is one of our favorite dinners around here.

-And it comes from this recipe that I posted a few years back.
+And it comes from my Chow Mein Recipe that I posted a few years back.
 Easy to make.
 30 minute meal.
 With just a few simple ingredients.

 Quick and easy to make, and super delicious, just like your favorite take-out place, only so much better tasting and better for you.

 Recently I made these udon noodles for dinner & served them hot.

 Well, we had lots of leftovers, and just ate them straight from the fridge the next day.
 They were awesome cold.
 So I decided that I would make them and take them cold to the Easter picnic at the park.

 The dish was a hit, and disappeared quickly.

 I love that there’s no mayo in this cold udon noodle salad, so it can sit out a little longer than most pasta salads and I don’t have to worry so much about food safety.

 Also, it makes me happy that it’s got lots of veggies in it.
 You can also add more veggies if you want (sometimes I’ll double the veggies in this dish so that it’s more of a stir fry with some noodles.